paragjain16/Gossip/README.md

 Gossip
 ======
-Implementation of basic Gossip based protocol for failure detection in distributed systems.
+Implementation of basic Gossip based protocol for failure detection in distributed systems